Rhys Lloyd (American football)

 Rhys John Lloyd (born 5 June 1982) is a former American football kickoff specialist.
 He was signed by the Baltimore Ravens as an undrafted free agent in 2005.
 He played college football at Minnesota.

-Lloyd has also been a member of the Green Bay Packers, Frankfurt Galaxy, Carolina Panthers, Minnesota Vikings and New York Giants.
+Lloyd was also a member of the Green Bay Packers, Frankfurt Galaxy, Carolina Panthers, Minnesota Vikings, and New York Giants.

-Early years
+Early life

 Lloyd began playing football after moving from England to the United States at 15 years old.
 He attended Eastview High School in Apple Valley, Minnesota and lettered in football and soccer.

 College career

 Lloyd was a two-time All-American placekicker for Rochester Community and Technical College.
 He was later the placekicker, kickoff man and punter for the Minnesota Golden Gophers from 2003 to 2004.
 He kicked the game-winning field goal in the 2003 Sun Bowl.

 Professional career

 Early NFL career

 Lloyd entered the NFL draft, but had to sign as an undrafted free agent after the 2005 draft with the Baltimore Ravens, who released him before the start of the regular season.
 On 10 April 2006, he was signed by the Green Bay Packers; however, he was subsequently released on 1 May 2006.